Language Arts: Literature, Grammar, Spelling and Vocabulary

 It is the student’s responsibility to complete work assignments in a timely manner or notify the instructor of any difficulties he or she is having in completing the work.
 Help is available for any student that seeks it.
 Remember Matthew 7:7.

 Instructions will be given in class and on the website as to how to turn in assignments.
 No work will be accepted via email unless I give specific permission.
 All major papers will be typed.
-This allows the instructor to make corrections that the student can see and use in other work.
+This allows the instructor to make corrections that the student can see and then apply to his other work.

 The website schedule will reflect the homework and course work currently being covered.
-Students should also keep close personal notes of any instructions given in class in case of delays in updating the website.
+Students are highly encouraged to keep close personal notes of any lectures or instructions given in class in case of delays in updating the website.

 Acknowledgement of Receipt of Syllabus